mate-academy/py-game-models/checklist.md

 ### 1) Do not overload the context manager.

 The context manager is needed to work with the file, in our case, to read data.
-Therefore, you need to have read file logic under the context manager block only (`json.load()` in our case).
+To read a file, you should use the logic within the context manager block only (e.g., `json.load()`).
-After that, you need to exit the block and continue working with received data.
+After finishing this block, you can continue working with the received data.

 Good example: